danieleades/clique-fusion/README.md

 ## 🔍 Fusion Logic

-Two observations are considered compatible if their **difference is plausible** under the assumption that both are independent Gaussian samples from the same true position.
+Two observations are considered compatible if their positional **difference is plausible** under the assumption that both are independent Gaussian samples from the same true position.

 This is tested using the **Mahalanobis distance** between their positions under the **sum of their covariance matrices**.
 This approach is statistically optimal and robust to asymmetry or unequal sensor precision.

-For example, if one observation has a coarse uncertainty and the other is precise, the fused compatibility test still produces a correct result.

 ---